viettran-edgeAI/MCU/report/README.md

 # STL_MCU — Quantization & Performance Report

 This document summarizes the compression, precision, inference performance, and memory behavior of quantized random-forest models produced by the STL_MCU toolchain.
-The reports and benchmarks are run on 7 datasets provided in the tools/data_quantization/data/ folder: iris_data, cancer_data, walker_fall, digit_data, run_walk, mnist, emnist with various sizes, number of samples and classes.
+The reports and benchmarks are run on 7 datasets provided in the [data folder](./tools/data_quantization/data/) folder: iris_data, cancer_data, walker_fall, digit_data, run_walk, mnist, emnist with various sizes, number of samples and classes.

 **What this file contains:** a brief introduction, compression & precision tables, inference-time benchmark notes and graphs, memory/disk/fragmentation observations, and a short conclusion.